pedrolpena/iestelemetry/README.txt

 dialout should be in the list.

+-Fedora 22-

-The following instructions worked under fedora 22 and should work for redhat & centos
+The following instructions worked under fedora 22 and should work for redhat & centos(may have to add the epel repository first)

-sudo yum install epel-release (yum has been deprecated and replaced by dnf) sudo dnf install epel-release
+sudo yum install rxtx (yum has been deprecated and replaced by dnf) sudo dnf install rxtx

+sudo usermod -a -G dialout,lock aardvark (replace aardvark with the username)

+log out, log in. open a terminal and type

+groups

+the dialout and lock groups should be in the list.

+Under 64 bit Fedora create a sym link to the rxtx serial library.
+Note that the version number of the library can change so look for a file in the form of "librxtxSerial-VERSION.so"

+sudo ln -s /usr/lib64/rxtx/librxtxSerial-2.2pre1.so /usr/lib/librxtxSerial.so

+Under 32 bit Fedora create a sym link to the rxtx serial library.
+Note that the version number of the library can change so look for a file in the form of "librxtxSerial-VERSION.so"

+sudo ln -s /usr/lib/rxtx/librxtxSerial-2.2pre1.so /usr/lib/librxtxSerial.so

 -------------
 **UNDER OSX**